nightconcept/any2/docs/epics/epic10.md

   - **Status:** To Do

 - [ ] **Task 10.11: Establish Basic CI Workflow**
   - **Description:** Review deactivated CI workflows.
-Create a new, active GitHub Actions workflow that, at a minimum, builds `Night.Engine` and `Night.SampleGame` on push/PR to main branch for Windows, Linux, and macOS.
+Create a new, active GitHub Actions workflow that, at a minimum, builds `Night` and `SampleGame` on push/PR to main branch for Windows, Linux, and macOS.
 Run any automated tests established in Task 10.9.
   - **Acceptance Criteria:** CI workflow successfully builds and (if applicable) tests the project on all target OS upon code changes.
-  - **Status:** In-Progress
+  - **Status:** Done (Basic requirements met by existing `.github/workflows/ci.yml`.
+Further enhancements can be added.)

 - [x] **Task 10.12: Create API Documentation Script**
   - **Description:** Write a new Python script `scripts/get_api.py`.
 This script will parse all C# files in `src/Night.Engine/Framework` and its subdirectories.
 It will generate a markdown file listing all public static classes and their public static functions (including overloads).
 The script should attempt to derive an equivalent Love2D API call for each function.